BRYCE 2017 IS SOLD OUT! WE DON'T HAVE A WAITLIST BUT LOOK FORWARD TO SEEING YOU IN 2018!!

 After the Blue Fly aid station, you'll hop on a steep and scenic singletrack section that quickly descends through some hoodoos down to a doubletrack at around mile 10.
 You'll take a left and have a two mile climb until you meet up with the 50/100 mile route.
 From there, you'll take a right and descend two miles of singletrack to the Proctor Canyon aid station, your only crew access point.

 You'll have 8.5 miles of singletrack between Proctor Canyon and Thunder Mountain aid stations, with plenty of ups and downs through canyons and along ridges.
 After Thunder Mountain aid, you'll have a gradual ascent for about two miles before hitting the Thunder Mountain trail for a long and grueling climb up to the finish line.

 The Half Marathon course is absolutely beautiful but very challenging.
-Shuttles for the Half Marathon will pick runners up at Ruby's Inn at 8:45.
-The race starts at the entrance to Red Canyon campground and takes the Golden Wall loop, which returns to the main canyon after about 4.5 miles.
+Shuttles for the Half Marathon will pick runners up at Ruby's Inn at 8:30 AM.
+The race starts at 9:30 AM at the entrance to Red Canyon campground and takes the Golden Wall loop, which returns to the main canyon after about 4.5 miles.
 From here, head down canyon on the bike path to the Thunder Mountain trailhead, where your only aid station will be set up.
 Make sure to fill up your hydration system here because it's a long and grueling 7.5 miles uphill to the finish line from here!

-5am-5:30am- Shuttles leave from Ruby’s to the starting line.
+5 am-5:30am- Shuttles leave from Ruby’s Inn to the starting line.

 100 mile, Overall cutoff- 36 hours